 In this episode of “Partnered with a Survivor,” David and Ruth dive into the huge topic of professionals and their emotional safety and trauma as it intersects with working domestic abuse and child maltreatment.
-As professionals we all bring experiences and bias into our work, and some of those include our experiences of abuse and violence.
-Addressing the benefits, challenges and nuances that brings to our work is part of doing the work and increases safety and retention of workers.
+As professionals, we all bring experiences and biases into our work, and some of those include our experiences of abuse and violence.
+Addressing the benefits, challenges and nuances that brings to our work is part of doing the work and increases the safety and retention of workers.
 How does trauma and the judgments we make or the protective patterns of behaviors we adopt impact us in our daily work?
 Challenges for engagement, documentation, retention and the health and well being of workers are addressed from this lens of what we bring with our own experiences into our professional lives.
 How trauma needs to be addressed to create sustainability and safety for workers and better outcomes for victims and survivors.
-Ruth speaks about trauma overlaying on to our experiences both professionally and personally and that part of creating a safe and comfortable professional disclosure is creating a culture which keeps perpetrators and their choices in our view as the cause of that trauma.
-David & Ruth discuss how important it is to create organizational and system cultures that give permission for professionals to explore those experiences and their effects on their practice without judgement and with the acknowledgment that not all trauma impacts us negatively but can help us bring a sense of empathy and create a safe space for those who we work with.
+Ruth speaks about trauma overlaying on to our experiences both professionally and personally and that part of creating a safe and comfortable professional disclosure is creating a culture that keeps perpetrators and their choices in our view as the cause of that trauma.
+David & Ruth discuss how important it is to create organizational and system cultures that give permission for professionals to explore those experiences and their effects on their practice without judgment and with the acknowledgment that not all trauma impacts us negatively but can help us bring a sense of empathy and create a safe space for those who we work with.
 The book Trauma Stewardship by Laura Van Dernoot Lipsky is highlighted as a resource both for individuals, professionals and systems.

 More About The Podcast